James Franco: Sexual misconduct accusations and lawsuit

-On October 3, 2019, two former students of Franco's now-closed film and acting school, Studio 4, filed a lawsuit against him and his partners.
-According to The New York Times, the complaint alleged that the program "was little more than a scheme to provide him and his male collaborators with a pool of young female performers that they could take advantage of."
-The case claimed that pupils were subjected to "sexually exploitative auditions and film shoots" and had to sign away their rights to the recordings.
+On October 3, 2019, two former students of Franco's film and acting school, Studio 4 (defunct) filed a lawsuit against him and his partners.
+According to The New York Times, the complaint alleged that the program "sought to create a pipeline of young women who were subjected to his personal and professional sexual exploitation in the name of education".
+The lawsuit claimed that pupils were subjected to "sexually exploitative auditions and film shoots" and had to sign away their rights to the recordings.
+More specifically, the lawsuit alleged that Franco taught a class on sex scenes in which students were "'encouraged to audition nude or partially nude if a scene called for nudity'" and were "'routinely pressured to engage in simulated sexual acts that went far beyond the standards in the industry'".
+The lawsuit further alleged that the school "'created, fostered and maintained a "boy's club" culture wherein female students were sent a very clear message' that if they refused advances from staff or refused to perform partially nude, they would not be considered for substantial roles".
 The litigants sought unspecified monetary damages as well as the return or destruction of any questionable material.
-Franco has denied the plaintiffs' claims through his attorney.
+Franco denied the plaintiffs' claims through his attorney.

 On February 21, 2021, it was reported that the lawsuit was settled and that, according to documents filed on February 11, both students had agreed to drop their individual claims.
 The deal was submitted for preliminary court approval by March 15, 2021.
-In June 2021, terms of the settlement were revealed, and it was disclosed that Franco, pending a judge's approval, would pay more than $2.2 million to resolve two different legal disputes: one by the two women who cited sexual exploitation (they will receive $894,000), and another class-action plaint by approximately 1,500 Studio 4 students who maintain that they were defrauded.
+In June 2021, terms of the settlement were revealed, and it was disclosed that Franco, pending a judge's approval, would pay more than $2.2 million to resolve two legal disputes: one by the two women who cited sexual exploitation (they will receive $894,000), and another class-action plaint by approximately 1,500 Studio 4 students who maintain that they were defrauded.
 A joint statement by the plaintiffs and defendants reads in part: "While Defendants continue to deny the allegations in the Complaint, they acknowledge that Plaintiffs have raised important issues; and all parties strongly believe that now is a critical time to focus on addressing the mistreatment of women in Hollywood."

-Charlyne Yi worked with Franco on The Disaster Artist and claimed in April 2021 that, after trying to quit the film over the allegations, a bigger role was offered by the filmmakers to Yi.
+Charlyne Yi worked with Franco on The Disaster Artist.
+In April 2021, Yi stated that after they attempted to quit the film over the allegations against Franco, the filmmakers responded by offering them a larger role.
 Yi viewed this enticement as an attempted bribe and also accused Franco's long-time co-star Seth Rogen of enabling his behavior.
-A month later, Rogen commented on the allegations against Franco and expressed doubts that he would ever work with him again.
+A month later, Rogen commented on the allegations against Franco and said he did not intend to ever work with him again.

-On December 23, 2021, Franco admitted to having had sex with students and to being in treatment for sex addiction since 2016; however, he did not address other forms of sexual exploitation.
+On December 23, 2021, Franco admitted to having had sex with students and stated that he had undergone treatment for sexual addiction since 2016; he did not address other allegations of sexual misconduct.